100 Notable alumni of

 -

-Kaitlin Willow Olson McElhenney is an American actress best known for her roles as Deandra "Sweet Dee" Reynolds on the long-running FX comedy series It's Always Sunny in Philadelphia (2005–present), Mackenzie "Mickey" Molng in the Fox comedy series The Mick (2017–2018) and DJ Vance on HBO Max's comedy-drama Hacks (2021-present).
+Kaitlin Willow Olson McElhenney is an American actress and comedian.
+She is best known for her roles as Deandra "Sweet Dee" Reynolds in the FXX comedy series It's Always Sunny in Philadelphia (since 2005) and Morgan Gillory in the ABC crime comedy drama series High Potential (since 2024).

 -